DavidSpriggs/intern-tutorial-esri-jsapi/README.md

 ### Step 1:
 * Clone or download this repo.
 * We are going to run our tests with a 'head' (browser) so move or copy the tutorial to a web accessible folder.
-We will be using the browser test runner so intern needs to be server via a web server to avoid any cross domain errors.
+We will be using the browser test runner so intern needs to be served via a web server to avoid any cross domain errors.
 * If you don't have node installed, [install](http://nodejs.org/) it.

 ### Step 2: